jmtyszka/bidskit/README.md

 where PATH_TO_YOUR_RAW_DICOM is the *root directory* containing the *mydicom* folder as shown in the file structure below.

-**OR**
+### From Source

-**2. Download the repo and install dependencies:** Clone the repository, add the resulting directory to your path and install dependencies mentioned below (_Will upgrade this to a python setup soon_).
+Clone the repository, add the resulting directory to your path and install dependencies mentioned below (_Will upgrade this to a python setup soon_).

 <pre>
 % git clone https://github.com/jmtyszka/bidskit.git